palinalif/TomoriBot/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Since TomoriBot is still in Beta, any contributions made are **greatly appreciated**, especially for localization to help her become truly multilingual.
+Since TomoriBot is still in Beta, any contributions made are **greatly appreciated**, especially for localization.

 To contribute a new language translation: